Fitness hits the reset button post-lockdown. Let’s dive in to see how IoT will change the Fitness and Sports Experience.

 The fundamental thought of a gym does not say much about personalization – people rarely trust themselves with what they want in terms of getting fit, so most of it was heavily reliant on human intervention – in the form of a trainer, therapist, or specialist.
 Now, however, the rise of personalized trackers tells us a different story.

 Increased smartphone and computer penetration have led to people becoming more self-aware and wanting to monitor their workouts.
-As the world slowly heads towards a time-crunch, they are taking their health and wellness into their own hands and smartphones – which includes intelligent devices like Fitbits, Gearfits on their wrists.
+As the world slowly heads towards a time-crunch, they are taking their health and wellness into their own hands and smartphones – which include intelligent devices like Fitbits, Gearfits on their wrists.

 Smart Measuring and Weighing Solution